I'm proud of the firm we've built. Fantastic attorneys, doing excellent work, on important causes.

-Represented a whistleblower who brought a qui tam lawsuit under the False Claims Act against Cablexpress Corp. d/b/a/ CXtec, alleging that the company violated the Trade Agreements Act by knowingly selling products to U.S. government agencies that were manufactured in China and other non-approved countries.
+Successfully represented a whistleblower who brought a qui tam lawsuit under the False Claims Act against Cablexpress Corp. d/b/a/ “CXtec.”
+This lawsuit alleges that the company violated the Trade Agreements Act by knowingly selling products to U.S. government agencies that were manufactured in China and other non-approved countries.
 The lawsuit resulted in substantial payments by CXtec to the United States government; the exact terms of the settlement are confidential.

-United States ex rel.
-Scott v.
-Arizona Ctr. for Hematology & Oncology, PLC, No. CV-16-03703-PHX-DGC, 2020 WL 2059926 (D. Ariz.
-Apr.
-29, 2020) (on behalf of whistleblower client, obtained ruling denying defendants’ motions for summary judgment and to exclude experts in False Claims Act qui tam case alleging fraud by a large radiation oncology practice group)
+On behalf of whistleblower client, obtained ruling denying defendants’ motions for summary judgment and to exclude experts in False Claims Act qui tam case alleging fraud by a large radiation oncology practice group.

-United States ex rel.
-Customs Fraud Investigations, LLC. v.
-Victaulic Co., 839 F.3d 242, 245 (3d Cir.
-2016) (on behalf of whistleblower client, obtained appellate ruling that violations of country-of-origin marking requirements by an importer can also constitute violations of the False Claims Act; first decision to ever so hold)
+On behalf of whistleblower client, obtained an appellate ruling that violations of country-of-origin marking requirements by an importer can also constitute violations of the False Claims Act; first decision to ever so hold.

-United States ex rel.
-Mustafa v.
-Najjar, 120 F. Supp.
-3d 1322, 1323 (M.D.
-Fla.
-2015) (on behalf of whistleblower client, obtained ruling that whistleblower who had brought qui tam case was entitled to a share of a settlement entered into by the government with the brother of the defendant named in the qui tam case).
+On behalf of the whistleblower client, obtained ruling that the whistleblower who had brought the qui tam case was entitled to a share of the settlement entered into by the government with the brother of the defendant named in the qui tam case.

-Robinson v.
-Nationstar Mortg.
-LLC, No. CV TDC-14-3667, 2019 WL 4261696 (D. Md.
-Sept.
-9, 2019) (obtained class certification in case alleging that a mortgage servicing company routinely violated “Regulation X,” which governs home loan medication requests; first case to ever certify such a class).
+Obtained class certification in a case alleging that a mortgage servicing company routinely violated “Regulation X,” which governs home loan medication requests; the first case to ever certify such a class.

-Minnick v.
-Clearwire U.S. LLC, 174 Wash.
-2d 443, 275 P.3d 1127 (2012) (obtained victory in Supreme Court of Washington on behalf of customers who were charged early termination fees; case subsequently settled for millions of dollars in refunds to customers).
+Obtained victory in Supreme Court of Washington on behalf of customers who were charged early termination fees; case subsequently settled for millions of dollars in refunds to customers.

-Waterside Towers Resident Ass’n Inc. v.
-Trilon Plaza Co., 2 A.3d 1084 (D.C.
-App.
-2010) (victory in District of Columbia Court of Appeals on behalf of tenants’ association who challenged sale of their building under the Tenant Opportunity to Purchase Act)
+Victory in District of Columbia Court of Appeals on behalf of tenants’ association who challenged the sale of their building under the Tenant Opportunity to Purchase Act.

-Gomez v.
-Indep.
-Mgmt. of Delaware, Inc., 967 A.2d 1276 (D.C.
-App.
-2009) (victory in District of Columbia Court of Appeals on behalf of tenants and tenants’ association challenging sale of their building and retaliatory actions of landlord).
+Victory in District of Columbia Court of Appeals on behalf of tenants and tenants’ association challenging sale of their building and retaliatory actions of landlord.

-2200 M St. LLC v.
-Mackell, 940 A.2d 143 (D.C.
-App.
-2007) (on behalf of owners of a condominium unit at the Ritz-Carlton Condominium in Washington, D.C., obtained ruling from District of Columbia Court of Appeals that provisions of condominium sales documents did not constitute arbitration agreement, and that owners could therefore pursue their construction defect claims in court).
+Mr. Tycko litigated on behalf of the owners of a condominium unit at the Ritz-Carlton Condominium in Washington, D.C., and obtained a ruling from the District of Columbia Court of Appeals that provisions of condominium sales documents did not constitute arbitration agreement, and that owners could therefore pursue their construction defect claims in court.